-Recently, I was walking in a field of poppies taking photographs.
+Recently, I was walking in a field of poppies.
 Four photographs caught my attention.

 Every poppy played a part in the wholeness.
 Never ending sameness created an expanse of beauty and highlighted that the group took precedence over the individual.

 In team sports, for example, ‘We before I’ is a philosophy that helps teams create a cohesive focused energy that goes beyond the individual.
 Being part of a team may require an individual to be selfless at times.
 This will occur when an individual aligns him/herself to a meaningful group vision.

 The poppies tended to be of the same height.
 However, there were a few that stood out and were taller.
 Not many, but a few.